Sunday, November 25, 2007

 Tricia Lachowiec, Second Place (tied)

-Pendants/Necklaces
+Pendants/Necklaces (above)

 Fruit, oxidized sterling silver, electroformed copper, enamel, 14K gold, cognac diamonds, sapphires.
 Electroforming and enameling.
 10" x 6-1⁄4" x 1-1⁄4".